LukasF1337/MemoReteOPS5/Readme.txt

 State of the project:
     - experimental use only.
 Do not use in production
     - it requires more tests
-    - clearly specify the language
+    - clearly specify the language, example is in MemoReteOPS5lang.ops
     - write proper parser based on said specifiaction

 Requirements for Program Developement: